 More than that, consider rinsing with fluoride-containing oral rinse, visiting your dentist regularly for comprehensive dental examinations and professional cleanings, and of course, limiting your intake of high-sugar content foods.

 I’ve Heard Chocolate is Good for Health

+Chocolate alone is good for our teeth.
+Dark chocolate specifically has many antioxidants that prevent the growth of certain bacteria that produce acid that deteriorates our teeth.
 Chocolate has a probiotic effect on streptococcus and helps it survive within your body.
 It causes a sore throat initially, but prolonged exposure to an abundance of Streptococcus can also affect our immune system to the point where one would develop a cough similar in bronchitis or even develop the inability to walk.